IgorSprovieri/pizza-burguer-api/README.md

 ## Features

 - Create a webhook to intercept messages
-- Send messages for everyone
+- Send messages to everyone

 ## Used Technologies